-[ This is a review of the 2013 National Research Council’s report on harvesting marine energy from waves, tides, temperature differences, currents, and run-of-river.
+This is mainly a review of the 2013 National Research Council’s report on harvesting marine energy from waves, tides, temperature differences, currents, and run-of-river.
 I’ve thrown in information from other news sources the past several years as well.

 Like offshore wind turbines, any devices thrown into water to capture energy are going to rust and need to be replaced more often than contraptions on land.
 For example, offshore wind turbines only last for 15 years (though onshore don’t last much longer — 20 years).